TIBCOSoftware/js-docker/platforms/aws/eks/README.md

 # EKS Cluster setup
  To Setup a EKS cluster run below command .
  `eksctl create cluster -f eksclustersetup.yaml`.
 Modify the **eksclustersetup.yaml** file as per the need.
- It will take 15 to 20 minutes to setup a cluster along the managed node groups.
+ It will take 15 to 20 minutes to setup a cluster along with the managed node groups.

  By default it will create a cluster with single Node with  two private and two public subnets in a separate VPC.

-To verify the cluste setup run `kubectl get svc` and it will list the ClusterIP and it will confirm the cluster is ready.
+To verify the cluste setup run `kubectl get svc` and it will list the ClusterIP and it will confirm that the cluster is ready.

  Once Cluster is ready and see the [Js-Docker/Kubernets](https://github.com/TIBCOSoftware/js-docker/tree/ENGINFRA-8743-K8s-Fix/kubernetes) for JRS deployment in EKS.